 1. Get Refunds Sooner

 One of the most attractive benefits of filing taxes promptly is that you get your refund sooner.
-If you overpaid over the course of the last year, you’ll be due a refund, and that extra cash can be very helpful if business has slowed down after the holiday season.
+If you overpaid over the course of the last year, you’ll be due a refund, and that extra cash can be very helpful if the business has slowed down after the holiday season.
 If you make estimated payments throughout the year, that extra windfall can be put toward this year’s taxes, diminishing your overall financial burden.

 2. Gather Financial Information